The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 On sunny summer days the beach is very popular, but there’s plenty of space for everyone.
 We always found a quiet spot amongst the dunes by driving to the far end of the car park (near the Nelson Fun Park and Beach Cafe) and heading to the stretch of beach just before the dog-friendly section.

 The water is shallow and calm and great for swimming.
-You can also rent standup paddleboards from the Moana stand at the entrance to the beach.

 Close to the playground you can usually find an ice-cream stand or two.
 We loved the Real Fruit Ice Cream Cart which uses local berries like boysenberries (expect a wait on busy days, though) and the Applebys Farm van who make ice-cream from their own locally-made milk.